The Russia Investigations: More Pleas, More Charges — Any More Preparation?

 "The American people are smart people," he said earlier this month.
 "They realize people are attempting to manipulate them, both domestically and foreign."

-No number of warnings about social media agitation, however, can inoculate an individual email user with a weak Gmail password, or prevent the feeding frenzy in the press after embarrassing messages start to appear in public.
+No number of warnings about social media agitation, however, can inoculate an individual email user with a weak Gmail password or prevent the feeding frenzy in the press after embarrassing messages start to appear in public.
 And those are just the tactics we know about.